locbones/D2RLaunch-WPF/README.md

 - **Event Manager:** Easily setup real-time events for your player-base using the Event Manager System

 # Adding D2RLaunch Support
-In order to fully support the various features of this launcher, some additional steps will be needed from you.
+In order to fully support the various features of this launcher, some additional steps will be needed from you.<br>
-Some features will require your permission to use, additional files provided or mod download/community links to reference.
+Some features will require your permission to use, additional files provided or mod download/community links to reference.<br>
-As mentioned, no coding is needed for any of these customizations and the instructions for **full integration** are outlined below.
+As mentioned, no coding is needed for any of these customizations and the instructions are outlined below.<br>

 ## Step 1: Edit modinfo.json
 All of the D2RLaunch customizations are determined by this file, since it is included/required by your mod already.